In a new video, Dylan Mulvaney says Bud Light never reached out to her amid backlash

 All hell broke loose.
 Conservative politicians including Florida Gov. Ron DeSantis criticized the company.
 People posted videos of themselves pouring out the beer, and Kid Rock posted one showing him shooting cases of Bud Light with a gun.

 Bud Light, an Anheuser-Busch brand, had been America's best-selling beer for more than two decades.
 But following outcry from the right over Mulvaney's sponsored video, Bud Light has fallen to second place behind Modelo Especial.
-(Modelo's brewer, Grupo Modelo, is also owned by Anheuser-Busch InBev.)
 Bud Light sales volume dropped 29% in the four-week period ending in mid-June from a year earlier.

 In April, Anheuser-Busch put out a vague message that offered no clear support of Mulvaney or the LGBTQ+ community.
 "We never intended to be part of a discussion that divides people.
 We are in the business of bringing people together over a beer," CEO Brendan Whitworth said in the statement.